Cattleya517/golang-neural-network/README.md

 - Learning rate
 - Number of epochs

-Recommended configuration for good accuracy (~96%), which is also the config in `basic` model:
+Recommended configuration for good accuracy (~96%), which is also the config in `models/basic.json` model:

 ```
 Hidden Layers: 2